hi-diego/graphene/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Graphene, please send an e-mail to Taylor Otwell via [taylor@Graphene.com](mailto:security.graphene.software@freedom.icu).
+If you discover a security vulnerability within Graphene, please send an e-mail to Diego Meza via [hi@diego.pro](mailto:hi@diego.pro).
 All security vulnerabilities will be promptly addressed.

 ## License